I managed to get a WiFi connection in Hong Kong briefly, which is how I was able to post the first entry.

-Anyway enough of the Internet woes.
-I landed around 10:30am and wandered around the airport for a while before finding Christine.
+Anyway, enough of the Internet woes.
+I landed around 10:30 am and wandered around the airport for a while before finding Christine.
 We then caught a bus and went to Khao San in Bangkok to find a hostel for the day.

-I made pretty good use of the time though.
-I did a lot of reading, a lot of writing and rewatched most of It’s Always Sunny in Philadelphia season 1.
-It’s crazy but I have very, very quickly fallen head over heels in love with my iPad, the battery life is insane.
+I made pretty good use of the time though: I did a lot of reading, a lot of writing, and rewatched most of ‘It’s Always Sunny in Philadelphia’ season 1.
+It’s crazy, but I have very quickly fallen head over heels in love with my iPad.
+The battery life is incredible.

 We are now hanging out in Khao San in a bar with an excellent cover band made up of Thai nationals that do frighteningly good versions of American and British pop songs.
-The place is swarming with Britons who go crazy at every Oasis song, but I can’t really blame them either, I totally nerded out for the Nirvana covers myself so who am I to judge?
+The place is swarming with Britons who go crazy at every Oasis song, but I can’t really blame them either; I totally nerded out for the Nirvana covers myself, so who am I to judge?